Bills

 Things to Be Aware Of

-Where you are organising the bills yourself, try and have everyone’s name on the bill.
+If you're organising the bills yourself for your household, try and ensure that all names are on the bill.
 This means that if it isn’t paid, one person won’t be solely responsible.
 Not all companies will allow this, so if you’re the named person make sure that there will not be any issues with your housemates paying.
+If your bills are going to be a fixed rate, you might want to set up a direct debit with your housemates to avoid having to chase them for payment.
+It can also be a good idea to have different housemates responsible for different bills, so that it doesn't all fall to one individual.

 Companies that offer all bills from one provider will charge for their service such as Split the Bills.
 This could be a flat rate fee or an amount on top of your energy prices.
-However, you may also find that some bills they provide cost more than if you bought them yourself so make sure you do some comparisons.
-You may also be required to pay a deposit, so make sure you have some money to spare just in case!
+However, you may also find that some bills they provide cost more than if you bought them yourself, which is why it is important to do some price comparisons.
+You may also be required to pay a deposit.
 This type of arrangement works well for large groups, or properties where no-one wants to organise everything.

 If you pay for your TV license by direct debit, they charge for 12 months in the first 6 months of starting your direct debit.
 You will need to contact them to cancel the direct debit and to apply for some of your money back if you’re only going to live in the property for 9 months.

-If you’re going to have internet at your new home, chances are you’ll need to wait for it to be installed.
-This could be anywhere up to around 6 weeks, particularly in busy times.
-If you’re going to want connection to the outside world, you may want to consider organising this in advance and setting a date where you know you will be at the property.
+If you’re going to have broadband at your new home, chances are you’ll need to wait for it to be installed.
+This could take anywhere up to around 6 weeks, particularly during busier periods.
+If you’re going to need internet connection urgently, you may want to consider organising this in advance and setting a date where you know you will be at the property.

-Internet deals can seem like a great idea at the time, but if you need to cancel it early, you can find yourself faced with a cancellation fee.
-Try and find a 9 month contract where possible, or work out how much the deal actually costs including the cancellation fee.
-You could ask the landlord if they would be willing to include the internet for an increased rent.
+Be cautious when researching offers from broadband/internet providers.
+Somes deals can seem like a great idea at the time, but if you need to cancel it early, you can find yourself with a cancellation fee.
+Where possible, search for 9 month contracts, or work out the cost including the cancellation fee.
+You could also ask the landlord if they would be willing to include the internet for an increased rent.

 Top